 In some years, the damage caused by forest fires can easily run into the millions, e.g. 2000, 2003, 2008, 2010 and 2018.
 Again, the year 2019 was an above-average year for forest fires, with a major fire near Lübtheen (Mecklenburg-Western Pomerania) alone and several very large fires in Brandenburg.

-The Thünen Institute of Forest Ecosystems is working together with the Humboldt University of Berlin on the development of a practicable system for the early detection of forest fires.
+Several years ago, the Thünen Institute of Forest Ecosystems and the Humboldt University of Berlin have developed a practicable system for the early detection of forest fires.
 The core of the system is a hydrogen sensor.
 When burning organic material, the first thing that is produced is hydrogen.
 If the hydrogen concentration in the air exceeds a certain threshold value, the sensor reports the possible fire to a control centre.
 In this way, a smouldering fire can be detected even before an open flame is present.
 Valuable time is gained.
 Further information is provided by the Thünen Project INPRIWA and an interview in the Thünen Magazine "Wissenschaft erleben" (in German).